JasmineA04/ArchLinux-Project-Documentation/README.md

  - Verification worked if command comes back as **"Good Signature from "Pierre Schnitze" <pierre@archlinux.org>"**

 ## Set Console Keyboard Layout and Font
-- Change console keymap: If you wish for your keyboard to remain in English, then the following commands wont’t be necessary.
+- Change console keymap: If you wish for your keyboard to remain in English, then the following commands won’t be necessary.
   ````
   	localectl status # Look at the current keymaps used
   	localectl list–keymaps  # List all types of keyboards